jgregmac/hyperv-fix-for-devs/README.md

     # "Unrestricted" to run it, if you have not already done so.
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted

-    # If you download the code bundle from GitHub instead of cloning the repo, you may
+    # (If you download the code bundle from GitHub instead of cloning the repo, you may
-    # need to "unblock" the scripts:
+    # need to "unblock" the scripts):
     Get-ChildItem -Include *.ps1,*.psm1 -Recurse | Unblock-File -Confirm:$false

     # Then just run the script!
     .\Install-DeveloperFix.ps1

+    # (Optionally, you can revert to your original Execution Policy after the installation.)
+    Set-ExecutionPolicy -ExecutionPolicy Restricted
+    # Note: ExecutionPolicies are not true security boundaries.
+Most "serious" PowerShell
+    # users will find that leaving the execution policy set to "Restricted" is impractcal at best.
     ```

-(Optionally, you can revert to your original Execution Policy after the installation.
-If you care.
-You probably shouldn't care, since PowerShell execution policies are a ruse.)

 By default the script reserves the IP address range 172.16.0.0/12 for use by your coporate network.
 You can use optional parameters to the script
 to reserve the 192.168.0.0/16 range, or a different single range, of your choosing.